AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 ### `openCrate`

-**Purpose:** Consumes a crate the player owns, decrements the associated key, rolls a reward SKU from the crate’s weighted loot table, and grants the result.
+**Purpose:** Consumes a crate the player owns, decrements the associated key, rolls a reward SKU using the crate’s `rarityWeights` + `poolsByRarity`, and grants the result.
 The crate metadata (crate SKU, key SKU) is resolved from `/GameData/v1/catalogs/CratesCatalog`.
 The function mutates the affected per-SKU documents, refreshes `_summary`, returns post-operation counts for the affected SKUs, and records an idempotency receipt.

 **Input:**
 ```json